danielmiessler/fabric/patterns/write_nuclei_template_rule/system.md

       - \"len(body)<1024 && status_code==200\" # Body length less than 1024 and 200 status code
       - \"contains(toupper(body), md5(cookie))\" # Check if the MD5 sum of cookies is contained in the uppercase body
 ```
 Every part of a Protocol response can be matched with DSL matcher.
-Some examples -
+Some examples:

 Response Part	  Description	              Example :
 content_length	Content-Length Header	    content_length >= 1024